RockefellerArchiveCenter/processing-manual/processing-manual/processing.md

-If the item bears no intrinsic value, the facsimile serves to replace the original in the collection, and the original item is discarded/shredded. _All materials proposed for shredding must follow the RAC destruction protocol, [see Step 37.](#step-37-submit-any-materials-proposed-for-shredding-to-head-of-processing)_ If the item is of value in its original format, consult with the Head of Processing regarding its retention.
-When an original is retained with restricted access, a condition of access note should be added at the appropriate level of description to indicate that the material is "restricted due to preservation concerns".
-The original may also be separated from the body of the collection in accordance with RAC's Separation Guidelines.
+If the item bears no intrinsic value, the facsimile serves to replace the original in the collection, and the original item is discarded/shredded. _All materials proposed for shredding must follow the RAC destruction protocol, [see Step 39.](#step-37-submit-any-materials-proposed-for-shredding-to-head-of-processing)_ If the item is of value in its original format, consult with the Head of Processing regarding its retention.
+When an original is retained with restricted access, a condition of access note should be added at the appropriate level of description to indicate that the material is "restricted due to preservation concerns". _Note: A preservation photocopy is a ‘gray tone’ image;

-_Note: A preservation photocopy is a ‘gray tone’ image; a color copy of a document may accurately duplicate tonal qualities however color is not a preservation-standard representation.
+a color copy of a document may accurately duplicate tonal qualities however color is nota preservation-standard representation.
 It is essential to retain established order when removing documents from a collection or folder for photocopying.
 Carefully mark the item location(s), and after copying, replace the item(s) in the original order._